Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 # Manual Testing

-From ensuring buttons led to the correct destination to testing if a user could access another users information, manual testing played a crucial role in the development of this website.
+From ensuring buttons led to the correct destination to testing if a user could access another user's information, manual testing played a crucial role in the development of this website.

 It has been carried out at each step of development through the use of Chrome Dev Tools for bug solving and finding missing tags, to user testing where friends, family and forum members helped to stress test the website and find any oversights I could fix.

-Once the project had reached it's developmental conclusion I compiled a list of my main concerns to check through before proceeding any further.
-I would need to ensure the website provides the user full C.R.U.D. functionality on each feature page, the sign-up & login pages work without a hitch and that alerts are present to provide guiding user feedback.
+Once the project had reached its developmental conclusion I compiled a list of my main concerns to check through before proceeding any further.
+I would need to ensure the website provides the user with full C.R.U.D. functionality on each feature page, the sign-up & login pages work without a hitch and that alerts are present to provide guiding user feedback.

 The following would need to all be checked thoroughly and work without error, in order for me to feel I'd met my previously outlined User & Site Owner Goals.
-Through this I feel I can ensure that I've satisfied my project brief and provided a fully functional full-stack website, fit for consumption by multiple users.
+Through this, I feel I can ensure that I've satisfied my project brief and provided a fully functional full-stack website, fit for consumption by multiple users.

 (I have included an image or description proving the testing was successful for each website element below.)